 Yes, there is a lot of poverty.
 So much poverty.
-I have really been smacked in the face with it now that I'm finally leaving.
+I have really been smacked in the face with it, now that I'm finally leaving.
 I tend to make the most of wherever I am; to overlook the bad and only see the good in every situation - or at least try to.
-If you're a westerner traveling through India and the Philippines for 14 months like I have, this is kind of a necessity.
+If you're a westerner traveling through the poorer parts of the Philippines, this is kind of a necessity.

 However, now I think I am seeing things a bit more clearly, because my "coping mechanism" is allowing me to (basically because I am leaving).
 This is a tiny country with over 97 MILLION people in it.
-The lack of education and the Catholic Church's stance on birth control has not helped the situation here.
+The lack of education and the Catholic Church's stance on birth control doesn't seem to have helped the situation here.